Frequently Asked Questions in Little Rock

 Chiropractic is based on the scientific fact that your body is a self-regulating, self-healing organism.
 These functions are controlled by the Central Nervous System-brain and spinal cord.

-Our goal at Faulkenberry Chiroractic in Little Rock is to detect which joint is not functioning correctly and perform specific correction to these areas.
-In addition to manipulation we also offer specific exercises and stretches to help in long term support of the affected area.
+Our goal at Faulkenberry Chiropractic in Little Rock is to detect which joint is not functioning correctly and perform specific corrections to these areas.
+In addition to manipulation, we also offer specific exercises and stretches to help in the long-term support of the affected area.